 Check out the new Dickinson & Slavery historic walking tour which seminar participants will experience during one of their afternoon engagement activities.

-UPDATED COVID STATEMENT: Participants in the 2022 seminar will be required to be fully vaccinated and boosted at least one month prior to their on-campus arrival on July 10, 2022.
+COVID STATEMENT: Participants in the 2023 seminar will be required to be fully vaccinated for COVID prior to their on-campus arrival on July 16, 2023.
 Those unable to meet this requirement may request permission to participate remotely during our three-week session.